Online Advanced Information Technology Graduate Certificate

 Boston University Metropolitan College (MET) offers competitive tuition rates that meet the needs of part-time students seeking an affordable education.
 These rates are substantially lower than those of the traditional, full-time residential programs yet provide access to the same high-quality BU education.
 To learn more about current tuition rates, visit the MET website.

-Boston University’s Graduate Certificate in Information Technology consists of four required online courses (16 credits).
+Boston University’s Graduate Certificate in Advanced Information Technology consists of four required online courses (16 credits).

 (Four courses/16 credits)